 Why did God establish so many memorials and reminders of his provision and grace?
 Because, sadly, humans are prone to forget and neglect God.
 This happened frequently to the Israelites, and the result was always tragedy.
 Memorials and reminders serve as something tangible to stop us in our busy lives and cause us to focus on what we should be focusing on all year—God and his goodness and grace.
 These memorials can help us get our thoughts back on track.

-God commands his people to raise children to love the Lord and his Word: “You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise” (Deuteronomy 6:7); “Train up a child in the way he should go, even when he is old he will not depart from it” (Proverbs 22:6); “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4).
+God commands his people to raise children to love the Lord and his Word.
+“You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise” (Deuteronomy 6:7); “Train up a child in the way he should go; even when he is old he will not depart from it” (Proverbs 22:6); “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4).
 This means we need to teach our children to love God’s Word and to hide it in their hearts (Psalm 119:11).
 We need to model godly living for them by constantly showing them what it means to follow, obey, and love the Word of God (Deuteronomy 6:7).
 But we should also provide reminders for our children of God and his goodness.
 These special days or times direct our thoughts back to who is most important—God.

 This brings us back to Memorial Day.
 This day reminds us of the brave men and women who fought and died for our freedom.
-But it should also remind us of someone else who died for our freedom, the Lord Jesus.
-The God-man who never knew sin became sin for us (2 Corinthians 5:21), taking our penalty of death upon himself so that we could receive the free gift of salvation, be freed from the power of sin, be forgiven, and welcomed into eternity with Jesus (John 3:16).
-What an incredible event to be reminded of.
+But it should also remind us of Someone else who died for our freedom, the Lord Jesus.
+The God-man who never knew sin became sin for us (2 Corinthians 5:21), taking our penalty of death upon himself so that we could receive the free gift of salvation, be freed from the power of sin, be forgiven, and be welcomed into eternity with Jesus (John 3:16).
+What an incredible event to be reminded of!

 This year, take time to remind yourself and your children of God and his goodness.
 Use this day as an opportunity to slow down and marvel at the amazing grace and love of our gracious Heavenly Father and his Son.